minho42/blog/public/posts/check-apple-calendar-from-terminal-on-mac/index.md

 ---
-title: Check Apple calendar events from terminal on MacOS using Swift
+title: Check Apple calendar events from terminal on macOS using Swift
 date: "2024-11-23"
 ---